craigschlegel/registrations-for-the-events-calendar/readme.txt

 = Quick to Set Up and Easy to Get Started =

-As soon as you install and activate the plugin, you can begin collecting registrations.
-You don't need any shortcodes (although they're available).
-Instead, the registration form is automatically added to every single event page by default.
+As soon as you install and activate the plugin, you can begin collecting registrations on the single event page for all of your events.
+You can also customize the placement of the form with a shortcode.

 = User-Friendly Features =